veraimokey/Theater-Subtitles/README.md

 # Theater-Subtitles

- Web page for playing subtitles during a play on stage
+Local web app for playing subtitles during a play on stage